aslanSolutions/SleepWell/README.md

 ---

-<p align="center"> The Sleep Well project use the Wio Terminal to monitor the sleep environment and provide users with an estimate of how well they slept.
-Throughout the night, it collects data on temperature, humidity, light, and noise levels and assigns a score to sleep quality.
+<p align="center"> Sleep Well project utilizes the Wio Terminal as a powerful tool for monitoring the sleep environment and providing users with valuable insights into their sleep quality.
+Through continuous data collection of temperature, humidity, light, and noise levels throughout the night, the system generates a comprehensive sleep quality score.
+This score serves as a reliable metric for users to evaluate the effectiveness of their sleep and make informed decisions to enhance their overall sleep experience.